 Weavers' Guild of Rochester, Inc. is a non-profit orgnaization.
 Membership dues and contributions to the Guild are tax deductible as provided by law.

-The Guild offers scholarship opportunities for new fiber enthusiasts as well as those who have been involved in the craft for a long time.[Download application] Financial assistance is available for individuals or groups interested in pursuing knowledge that will enrich the fiber arts community.
+The Guild offers scholarship opportunities for new fiber enthusiasts as well as those who have been involved in the craft for a long time.[Download application] [Download info.]
+Financial assistance is available for individuals or groups interested in pursuing knowledge that will enrich the fiber arts community.
 There are two sources for these funds: the Margaret Carr fund and Horace Lethbridge fund.
 Carr scholarships are for members only and recipients are required to share the knowledge gained from their study.
 Lethbridge scholarships do not have these restrictions.
-If you have questions about the process, please click FAQ's & Sample Forms.

 Margaret Carr was a long-time member of the Guild and the first instructor of many current weavers.
 She taught at the Rochester Museum and Science Center and is remembered for her energetic support of students.
 She was a lifelong teacher and lover of textiles.
 The memorial fund in her name was started in 1992.